-As a student, work experience – whether through an internship, a placement or a part-time paid position – is absolutely invaluable.
+As a student, gaining work experience – whether it’s through an internship, a placement or a part-time position – is invaluable.
 Indeed, once you graduate and head out into the world of work, you will already have gained the key transferable skills that all potential employers look for; this, in turn, will differentiate you from the competition, making that all-important job search just a little less stressful.

-So, instead of spending your summer chasing cocktails on a beach somewhere, maybe consider an internship or a placement in your industry; after all, it could be the most important employment decision you ever make…
+So, instead of spending your summer chasing cocktails on a beach somewhere, maybe consider an internship or a placement in your industry; after all, it could be the most critical employment decision you ever make.

 Demonstrating that you can be trusted to take on a task and complete it independently gives employers that warm fuzzy feeling; it will also help you to understand your own strengths and weaknesses, and how you can cultivate them accordingly.

-2. Interpersonal Skills
+2. Interpersonal skills

-The development of interpersonal skills are vitally important and, in reality, can only be effectively acquired in a workplace environment.
+The development of interpersonal skills is vitally important and, in reality, can only be effectively acquired in a workplace environment.
 Indeed, being able to communicate with clarity and diplomacy is an absolute requisite for any successful employee.

-4. Commercial Awareness
+4. Commercial awareness

 Working in a team where your colleagues vary drastically in terms of age, experience and knowledge can significantly alter your perceptions and allow you to see things differently; this accelerated maturity will not only stand you in good stead for future employment but also greatly benefit your studies.
 By having a more balanced viewpoint and starting to see the world outside your own educational bubble, your personal development will advance rapidly.

-If you don’t play well with others, then you should probably consider starting your own one-man business – every single successful company in the world is built upon the core foundation of teamwork.
+If you don’t play well with others, then you should probably consider starting your own one-person business – every single successful company in the world is built upon the core foundation of teamwork.
 You need to learn how to work within a group and recognise that the strengths and weaknesses of individuals are only effective when combined into something greater.

-7. Practical Skills
+7. Practical skills

-Of course, each job role is different and you will encounter different software systems and tools depending on your chosen profession; some things will remain the same, regardless of your industry, though.
+Of course, each job role is different, and you will encounter different software systems and tools depending on your chosen profession; some things will remain the same, regardless of your industry, though.

-8. Self-Confidence and Self-Esteem
+8. Self-confidence and self-esteem

-It’s long been accepted as a psychological truism that having a job boosts your sense of self-esteem and self-worth, making you a more confident and well-rounded individual; this is an essential component of both your personal and your professional growth.
+It’s long been accepted as a psychological truism that having a job boosts your sense of self-esteem and self-worth, making you a more confident and well-rounded individual; this is an essential component of your personal and professional growth.

 It is also something that others notice.
 At university, many students are unassuming and prefer to remain within their shell, but in interviews and indeed the workplace itself this can be misinterpreted as a failure to engage or, even worse, as a sign that you simply don’t care.
 Doing something that you enjoy every day – and being good at it – will bring out the best of you.

-9. Organisation Skills
+9. Organisation skills

-University teaches organisation skills to an extent, but it’s one thing to drop a grade because you didn’t give yourself enough time to finish a paper and quite another when entire teams of people across different departments (and external companies) are relying on you to submit a proposal to a deadline.
+University teaches organisation skills to an extent, but it’s one thing to drop a grade because you didn’t give yourself enough time to finish a paper and another when entire teams of people across different departments (and external companies) are relying on you to submit a proposal on a deadline.

 Even without resorting to such extreme examples, it’s a simple reality that the world of work is far more rigid than university in terms of time management.
 From something as simple as working out how to be on time every single day to learning how to deal with and prioritise the demands of different managers, right through to juggling multiple tasks and submitting everything on time and to a high standard, work experience teaches it all.